jfking50/bartrivia/README.md

-# bartrivia
+# Bar Trivia

- Shiny app for virtual holiday party
+Shiny app for a virtual holiday party.